econoalchemist/COLDCARD-BlackBox/04-SparrowWallet.md

 The important idea to understand here is that you are making a hot wallet in Sparrow that is totally separate from your COLDCARD wallet.
 You want to keep your COLDCARD wallet totally air-gapped and never have that signing key on a device that is connected to the internet.
 When you use Whirlpool however, Sparrow Wallet needs to sign CoinJoin transactions as they are created.
 The benefit of leaving your UTXOs in Sparrow Wallet to mix is that your UTXOs will continually be registered as available inputs when new liquidity enters the mixing pool.
 Your UTXOs will be able to continue re-mixing again and again for free, so you get more and more anonymity with each mix, this is the incentive to leave your UTXOs mixing.
 The downside is that you have a Bitcoin wallet connected to the internet with private keys on it, thus the term "hot wallet".

 The hot wallet will be used to deposit the mining rewards to, then they will be mixed, and once the UTXOs are in the post-mix hot wallet, you can choose to set a minimum number of mixes you want to achieve and then have them automatically deposited to your COLDCARD.
 This is where things get interesting, when you have a post-mix UTXO deposited to the COLDCARD straight from a CoinJoin, on-chain it is impossible to tell that this has been moved to a different wallet.
 It looks like it is just an unspent CoinJoin output.
-And so long as it remains unspent, then while other UTXOs from that last CoinJoin transaction continue to mix, your anonymity continues to grow.
+And so long as it remains unspent, then while other UTXOs from that last CoinJoin transaction continue to mix, your anonymity set continues to grow.
+To learn more about the anonymity set in Whirlpool, read [this article](https://medium.com/samourai-wallet/diving-head-first-into-whirlpool-anonymity-sets-4156a54b0bc7).

 To get started, open the Sparrow Wallet application, you should be presented with a blank home page and you should see that the toggle switch in the lower right-hand corner is colored yellow if you are using a public Electrum server, green if you are using Bitcoin Core, or blue if you are using your own Electrum server.

 Navigate to `file` > `New Wallet`.
 Then name your new wallet whatever you want and select <kbd>Create Wallet</kbd>.
+Alternatively, there is a convienient method to derive entropy from your COLDCARD for external wallets using BIP85, you could generate a seed phrase to import here instead and then so long as you have your master seed phrase and the corresponding index number safe, you will always be able to restore the derived seedphrase as well.
+To learn more about BIP85 read [this guide](https://www.econoalchemist.com/post/deriving-entropy-on-coldcard-wallet-with-bip85).

 <p align="center">
   <img width="450" src="assets/sparrow100.png">
   <img width="450" src="assets/sparrow101.png">
 </p>

-The next you will be presented with is going to ask you for some specific information about how you want to configure your new wallet.
+The next screen you will be presented with is going to ask you for some specific information about how you want to configure your new wallet.
 For the purposes of a Whirlpool hot wallet, the following default options are fine:

 - Policy Type: `Single Signature`
 - Script Type: `Native Segwit (P2WPKH)`